zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 The *magic* of machine learning is that it will find out exactly what the relationships are between these variables and our target variable, Y Box Games.

+### 2. Split the input data into test and training

-- Split the input data into two sets: 60% for training and 40% for testing.
+Split the input data into two sets: 60% for training and 40% for testing.

 ```
 CREATE TABLE N1_TRAIN_DATA AS SELECT * FROM SH.SUPPLEMENTARY_DEMOGRAPHICS SAMPLE (60) SEED (1);